nextcloud/documentation/admin_manual/enterprise_files_drop/files_drop.rst

 .. image:: ../images/files-drop-4.png

-Using the File Drop App
+Using the Files Drop App
 ------------------------

-Uploading files via the File Drop app is simple.
+Uploading files via the Files Drop app is simple.
 Open your Web browser to the share URL created by ownCloud:

 .. figure:: ../images/files-drop-5.png